 The natural bridge was discovered by David Gowan, a Scotsman, in 1877 while hiding from Apache Indians, and so impressed was he by the unusual, secluded location that he persuaded his family to emigrate and live there.
-Although they left in 1948 their lodge remains - since being included in the National Register of historic places - and forms the centerpiece of the buildings in the state park, which is reached by a short, newly paved side road (FR 583) off AZ 87 11 miles north of Payson - this crosses a plateau with wildflowers and small trees, then drops steeply 800 feet to the canyon floor.
+Although they left in 1948 their lodge remains - since being included in the National Register of historic places - and forms the centerpiece of the buildings in the state park, which is reached by a short, paved side road (FR 583) that forks off AZ 87 11 miles north of Payson - this crosses a plateau sparsely covered by wildflowers and small trees, then drops steeply 800 feet to the canyon floor.
 The bridge is not immediately apparent, as beyond the park buildings stretches a flat meadow that seems to cover all the ground between the canyon walls.
-The creek actually runs a hundred feet lower in a narrow gorge, the edge of which is hidden by trees, flows under the bridge beneath the meadow and continues downstream through a rather wider canyon.
-Depending on which dimension is used as a measurement, Tonto is the worlds largest travertine bridge - 180 feet high, 400 feet long and about 100 feet thick on top.
+The creek actually runs a hundred feet below in a narrow gorge, the edge of which is hidden by trees, flows under the bridge beneath the meadow and continues downstream through a rather wider canyon.
+Depending on which dimension is used as a measurement, Tonto is the world's largest travertine bridge - 180 feet high, 400 feet long and about 100 feet thick on top.

 and walking along three short trails that start from the central meadow: